Normandy D-Day and Mont St. Michel Overnight

 We prefer staying in the charming towns of Bayeux and Saint Malo or the city of Caen when staying overnight in the region.

-While it is technically possible to see Normandy and Mont St. Michel in one day from Paris, it isn’t recommended.
+While it is possible to see Normandy and Mont St. Michel in one day from Paris, it isn’t recommended.

 Read an article about our Normandy tour